404th Air Expeditionary Group: From 1957

-The 704th Strategic Missile Wing activated on 1 July 1957 at Vandenberg AFB, California, but was not operational until mid-November 1957.
+The 704th Strategic Missile Wing activated on 1 July 1957 at Vandenberg Air Force Base, California, but was not operational until mid-November 1957.
 While it had two operational squadrons, its task was training on the SM-65 Atlas, PGM-19 Jupiter, and the PGM-17 Thor from November 1957 – April 1959.
 Not operational 6 April – 1 July 1959.
 The wing then was redesignated as the 404th Tactical Missile Wing on 31 July 1985.
-This was a "paper" administrative redesignation, and it was never activated while under this name.

-As an Air Expeditionary unit, it has been activated and inactivated on several occasions by USAFE from 2003–2008.
+As an air expeditionary unit, it has been activated and inactivated on several occasions by USAFE from 2003 to 2008.
 In June–July 2003 it was activated at RAF Mildenhall, UK.
-It was part of the 323rd AEW from 14 March – 30 April 2008 at Balotesti, Romania, when the 323 AEW served briefly as the USAF headquarters for a NATO Summit.
+It was part of the 323d Air Expeditionary Wing from 14 March – 30 April 2008 at Balotești, Romania, when the 323th Wing served briefly as the USAF headquarters for the 2008 Bucharest summit.
+During the deployment to Romania, the 404th Group with the 404th Expeditionary Air Base Squadron prepared the airfield of Câmpia Turzii for the F-15 fighters which were to be stationed there.

+The wing was attached to Seventeenth Air Force (Air Forces Africa) until 17th AF was disestablished.

+The wing was listed in the AF Almanac for 2013.